infinity0/msg-notes/appendix/05-hybrid.rst

 - | by the server order,
   | every pF is unique for the pI it is linked to - others are rejected
 - | by our requirements of implementations of our scheme,
-  | every pI is authenticated and linked to some earlier pF (or "null")
+  | every pI is authenticated and linked to some earlier pF
 - | by the server order,
   | every pI is unique for the pF it is linked to - others are rejected